 Eynon, Pennsylvania: World's Largest Glacial Pothole

-A big Ice Age hole in the ground is best seen from the specially built viewing platform.
+A big Ice Age hole in the ground, found by miners in 1884 filled with round stones.
+Best seen from the specially built viewing platform.

 Archbald Pothole State Park